telerik/kendo-ui-core/docs/controls/gauges/radialgauge/overview.md

 ## Configuration

-### Create Half- and Quarter-Circle Gauges
+### Create Semi- and Quarter-Circle Gauges

 The [`startAngle`](/api/dataviz/radialgauge#scale.startAngle) and [`endAngle`](/api/dataviz/radialgauge#scale.endAngle) configuration options enable you to create gauges that align with your design goals.

-The example below demonstrates how to create a quarter-gauge, oriented to the top-right.
+The following example demonstrates how to create a quarter-gauge, oriented to the top-right.

 ###### Example